-Today we are going to be learning how to draw a bird.
-Drawing a bird is actually deceptively easy, and this has been one of my favorite tutorials to make.
+Today we are going to be learning how to draw a bird step by step.
+Drawing a bird is actually deceptively easy, and this has been one of my favorite tutorials to make!

 For this tutorial, I have chosen a very typical-looking bird.
 I did this because every bird is built from the same basic shapes.
 Learning how to draw a very ordinary bird will give you the understanding of how to expand on that basic template, and draw any other bird you want.

 To start with, we need to draw a simple oval that sits on a slight diagonal.
 This oval will become your bird’s body.

 Touching the top of the first oval you drew, make another smaller oval that will be the head of your bird.
 A good rule of thumb to remember is that most bird’s heads are about 1/3 the size of their body.

 At the other end of the bird, we need to make the tail.
 Draw a long triangle shape that is narrow at the bird’s body, and widens at the end.
 This triangle is about as long as the oval of the bird’s body.

 Add a small triangle on the center of the bird’s head to form its beak.
 Also, as shown in the image on the left, connect the bird’s head to it’s body by drawing two curved lines between the two ovals.

 As you can see, I have jumped a little further ahead in this step than the rest.

 Draw a slightly curved triangle on the side of the bird that faces you.
 This will become the bird’s wing, and should be about 1/2 the width of it’s body.
 Make another small triangle that peeks out from behind the other side of the bird to suggest the other wing.